17 times Eric Cantona was the coolest footballer on the planet

-Arriving in England with the tag as an ‘enfant terrible’, Cantona helped Leeds United win the last ever Division One title before becoming the catalyst for Manchester United’s dynasty under Sir Alex Ferguson and claiming the throne as the King of Old Trafford.
+Eric Cantona helped Leeds United win the last ever Division One title before becoming the catalyst for Manchester United’s dynasty under Sir Alex Ferguson.
+Most importantly, though, he was cool as f*ck.

 Even in his retirement, the Frenchman did things in his own way, shocking the world by calling it a day just short of his 31st birthday.